sullivanashley19/CEE6490_Spring2026_HydrologyBaseCase/readme.md

-# Base Hydrology for CEE6490 Spring 2026 Projects
+# Base Low Volatile Hydrology Scenario for CEE6490 Spring 2026 Projects
 Created by: Ashley Jones

 Email: a02298482@usu.edu

+This repository provides hydrologic input files for Riverware Colorado River Simulation System Model (CRSS) for a scenario representing low volatile flows.
+There are 29 input files representing the 29 locations required by CRSS.

 ## Repository Contents